SpartaKushK/reminders_app/README.md

 # Reminders App
-Turn your inifinte texts into a reminders list to make sure you never miss a thing
+Turn your infinite texts into a reminders list to make sure you never miss a thing